Antarctica Books - Recent Releases

 A story of 20 years at sea in Antarctica initially with The Falkland Islands Dependencies Survey which later became the British Antarctic Survey.
 An era that started with under powered ships that were not really suited for the job they were asked to do and ended with purpose built ships for the job in hand.

 For ex-FIDs like me this is a fascinating description of the "other side" of Antarctic research and logistical support that we encountered usually only briefly on our way to or from our Southern posting.
 It is remarkably detailed and full of things you will recognise with plenty of tales to keep you turning the pages.
 The author clearly has a great experience of and and enthusiasm for Antarctica.
 For anyone who has been to Antarctica or enjoys tales of adventure that are usually hidden behind the "Continent for Science" official record of what happens, drop hints at birthday or Christmas time, or treat yourself.

 "When not laboriously collecting blocks of ice from the pack ice, we sunbathed, shirts off in temperatures well below zero.
 As usual we had run short of water, and boiling ice down on the deck over diesel oil fires provided some, it mostly composed of fresh water, though the resultant water tasted of diesel and was distinctly brackish."

-summer visit to oversee the groundwork for the
+visit to oversee the groundwork for the aerial survey

-holding on only to the painter, leaning back as he
+on the foredeck holding on only to the painter, leaning

-abruptly.
-He shot over the bow and disappeared under
+He shot over the bow and disappeared under a floe.
+Despite

-retrieved and brought aboard, and he was thought to
+aboard, and he was thought to be dead."

 - he did survive!